 Effective communication is a two-way process that requires feedback to complete the loop.
 Feedback should be spontaneous and regular.
 It needs to become part of day-to-day encounters to encourage a conducive environment in which people generally feel comfortable giving and receiving feedback.
 As a future manager, you have to both receive and provide feedback effectively.
 Positive feedback is easy to give out.
 Negative feedback is a difficult task.
 As a future manager, it is important to nurture your communication skills to be able to give and receive feedback gracefully, whether it be positive, negative, or constructive.

 While implementing these tips, remember that building and encouraging good communication habits can be one of the most crucial things you do as a future leader.
 Effective communication is a vital life skill and needs to integrate into your career, especially as you manoeuvre within the different industries.
 Employers want staff who can think for themselves, use initiative and communicate their thoughts on how operational processes, products or services can be improved.
 Being able to communicate effectively and deliver clear messages, while understanding other people’s communication needs, means work can be completed more effectively for all involved.

 Author: Lebo Lethoba

-USB Executive Development’s brand-new Future Managers Development Programme (FMDP) helps graduates and graduate interns/trainees master the first step in their overall development, management of self, and become well-rounded young leaders within an organisation.
+Stellenbosch Business School Executive Development’s brand-new Future Managers Development Programme (FMDP) helps graduates and graduate interns/trainees master the first step in their overall development, management of self, and become well-rounded young leaders within an organisation.
 It is the responsibility of the organisation and its leaders to help them understand who they are within the broader business environment, enhance their communication and leadership abilities to ensure employee engagement, unlock their potential, and help them proactively plan and manage a long, fulfilling, and sustainable career path.